cg-istanbul/cgi2025/index.md

 For planning your routes, you can use the following apps:

-**IETT "Otobüsüm Nerede" App:** This official app by IETT (İstanbul Electric Tramway and Tunnel) helps you find the best bus routes and track buses in real-time.
+**İETT "Otobüsüm Nerede" App:** This official app by İETT (İstanbul Electric Tramway and Tunnel) helps you find the best bus routes and track buses in real-time.
 Download the app here:

 - [Google Play Store](https://play.google.com/store/apps/details?id=com.iett.otobusumnerede&pcampaignid=web_share){:target="_blank"}